also HPC Cluster one MS HPC Pack and use

 Overview

-Installing HPC Pack
+HPC Pack installation

 Overall Architecture and Terminology

-RDP is a Remote Desktop Protocol that allows users to access another computer with a graphical interface remotely.
+RDP is the Remote Desktop Protocol, a protocol for remotely accessing another computer’s graphical interface.
 It typically uses TCP port 3389.
-An SSH client is a client that allows users to access a remote server securely.
+An SSH client is a client for connecting to a remote server via Secure Shell.
 It typically uses TCP port 22.
-On the Samsung Cloud Platform, Windows servers are set to use RDP for access, and Linux servers are set to use SSH for access.
-In this guide, we will also introduce how to install SSH on a Windows server for access.
+In Samsung Cloud Platform, Windows servers are accessed using RDP, while Linux servers are accessed using SSH.
+This guide also introduces how to install SSH on Windows servers for access.

 The version of HPC Pack used in this guide is 2019 Update 2.
 The download link for Update 2 is as follows.